Applying Universal Design for Learning

 - One way to do this allows students to become self-aware about how they are doing in your course (student self-checks) as well as for you to gain feedback about how your course is serving your students (instructor course checks).

-- With summative assessments vary the question types (don’t just rely on multiple choice and essay questions) as well as the acceptable submission type.
+- With summative assessments, vary the question types (don’t just rely on multiple choice and essay questions) as well as the acceptable submission type.
 Can your students write an essay, create a video, slideshow, animation or comic book to demonstrate mastery of the concept your assessing?
-If so, allow their creativity to roam free.
+If so, allow their creativity to run free.

 - Use rubrics: they make grading efficient, consistent, objective, and faster.
 They also serve as a working guide for your students and provide clear expectations for them.